 Listed below is our Educational Resources:

-Wyoming Weed Pocket Guide: A small booklet containing 59 weeds commonly found throughout Wyoming.
+Wyoming Noxious Weed Handbook: A small booklet containing 59 weeds commonly found throughout Wyoming.
 Free!

-GYCC Weed Pocket Guide: A small booklet containing the most common noxious weeds in the Greater Yellowstone Area put together by the Greater Yellowstone Coordinating Committee.
+GYCC Weed Pocket Guide 2017: A small booklet containing the most common noxious weeds in the Greater Yellowstone Area put together by the Greater Yellowstone Coordinating Committee.
 Free!

 Noxious Weeds of Western Wyoming: A brochure describing the top noxious weeds threatening western Wyoming’s native plants and wildlife.
 Also learn how you can help to stop their spread.
 Free!

 Snake River Project: A booklet describing the importance of working to protect areas along the Snake River.
 It targets many interest levels on, “Why should I care about noxious weeds?”
 Noxious weed species found along the river are described in detail and many myths are turned to fact.
 Free!

 Creating Native Landscapes in the Northern Great Plains and Rocky Mountains: This booklet describes the different winter hardiness zones and recommends wildflowers, trees, shrubs, and grasses for those areas.
 This is an excellent source if you are landscaping your property.
 Free!
 They can be picked up at the Teton Conservation District Office.

 Rural Living Handbook: A guide for living in and enjoying the natural resources of Jackson Hole.
 This covers topic ranging from the Wildlife Feeding ban to Noxious Weeds to Recycling.
 Free!
 These can also be picked up at the Teton Conservation District office.